prtksxna/leaflet-map-component/CONTRIBUTING.md

 ### Fixing an existing component

 Make sure to update documentation if you change an existing method.
+Use [JSDoc](http://usejsdoc.org/about-getting-started.html) strings to add documentation.

 ### Adding a new element